 The leadership of the school, and the core faculty, is made up of staff from the UK and Ireland, with a strong contingent of staff from other European countries also.
 The mix is approximately 60:40 between teachers from Western countries and the Subcontinent.
 With such a broad range of staff, professional development is key, with staff being upskilled through this focus.

-The staff:student ratio at the school varies considerably from FS2 and Year 1 (which are included in the Primary section of the school) being 1:12, Lower Primary (Years 2 and 3) being 1:16, and the remainder of the school 1:30.
+The staff:student ratio at the school varies considerably from FS2 and Year 1 (which are included in the Primary section of the school) being 1:12, Lower Primary (Years 2 and 3) being 1:16, and the remainder of the school 1:30, averaging out at 1:18.
 Whilst the ratios in the lower sections of the school are on the lower side - and should ensure plentiful opportunity for children to receive personal attention - the ratio from Year 4 onwards is definitely on the high side.
 Teachers will need to be particularly skilled at assessing their students' needs to ensure that the curriculum is effectively adapted for them.

 What about the curriculum?